mrakgr/The-Spiral-Language/readme.md

         }
 ```

-Admittedly, this example a bit unergomic, but it is a vast improvement over having to write a separate function in Cuda for this sort of thing.
-It would not be difficult to make a more generic hadamarad multiplication that looks something like this.
+Admittedly, this example a bit unergonomic, but it is a vast improvement over having to write a separate function in Cuda for this sort of thing.
+It would not be difficult to make a more generic Hadamarad multiplication that looks something like this.

 ```
-    inl hadmult' = activation {
+    inl hadmult' = activation' {
         fwd = Tuple.map (inl (a,b) -> a*b) >> Tuple.foldl (+) zero
         bck = inl x _ -> Tuple.map (inl (a,b) -> (b,a)) x
         }